Canada to buy major pipeline to ensure it gets built

 - Delaware man sentenced to life for raping girl 250 times

+Finance Minister Bill Morneau said the pipeline must and will be built.

+“Make no mistake: this is an investment in Canada’s future,” Morneau said.

 The line would allow Canada to diversify and increase exports to Asia, where it could command a higher price.
-But there is stiff environmental opposition.

-Canada has the world’s third largest oil reserves but 99 percent of its exports now go to refiners in the U.S., where Canadian oil sells at a discount.
+Canada has the world’s third largest oil reserves but 99 percent of its exports now go to refiners in the U.S., where limits on pipeline and refinery capacity mean Canadian oil sells at a discount.

+The project has pitted Alberta against coastal British Columbia, where concerns about fisheries, real estate values, tourism and ocean ecology are high.
+Vancouver Mayor Gregor Robertson calls the pipeline an “unacceptable risk” that threatens 10,000 jobs in the harbor.

+The Trans Mountain expansion is projected to lead to a tanker traffic balloon from about 60 to more than 400 vessels annually as the pipeline flow increases from 300,000 to 890,000 barrels per day.